oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/installation.md

 {{% notice note %}}
 By default, installing the operator also configures a deployment and supporting resources for the [conversion webhook]({{<relref "/managing-operators/conversion-webhook">}}) and deploys the conversion webhook.
+The conversion webhook deployment is required for operator version 4.x.
-To skip the conversion webhook installation, set helm configuration value `operatorOnly` to `true` in the `helm install` command.
+When a conversion webhook is already installed, skip the conversion webhook installation by setting the Helm configuration value `operatorOnly` to `true` in the `helm install` command.
 For more details, see [install the conversion webhook]({{<relref "/managing-operators/conversion-webhook#install-the-conversion-webhook">}}).
 {{% /notice %}}